 The cons of using bio washing powder

 - Bio washing powders are not designed for use in warmer washes.
 Temperatures above 40ºC can actually stop the enzymes from working.

 - Some people find that biological powders cause an itchy rash.
-They can also aggravate some skin conditions like eczema and psoriasis.
+They can also aggravate sensitive skin conditions like eczema and psoriasis.
 This can be a reaction to the enzymes, but can also be caused by chemicals or heavy fragrances in the powder.